-Not all my encounters in Tetouan have been that weird though.
+Not all my encounters in Tetouan have been that mystifying though.
 In fact, most people didn’t even notice me!
-You see, Tetouan is not on the main tourist trail, most people prefer to visit cities like Tangier and Marrakech.
-Hard to understand why: the city is said to have one of the most untouched medina’s of Morocco and is THE centre for artisan crafts!
+You see, Tetouan is not on the main tourist trail; most people prefer visiting the more famous cities like Fez or Marrakech.
+If you prefer your Moroccan cities a bit quieter and more hassle-free, then it looks like Tetouan is the right place for you!
+The city is said to have one of the most untouched medina’s of Morocco and is THE centre for artisan crafts!

 The “Ensemble Artisanal” is not the only place to see local crafts in Tetouan.
-The medina is home to quite a few workshops and craft souks.
+The medina is home to various workshops and craft souks.
+Most of them lie beyond Place de l’Oussa.
 As usual I end up getting totally lost, but finally stumble upon a little square surrounded by local artisans.
-Once again I am called over to watch, this time by a tailor sewing djellaba’s
+Once again I am called over to watch, this time by a tailor sewing djellaba’s.

-A few streets further, a pungent smell attracts my attention.
-Following the nauseating whiff I find myself in the middle of the city’s tanneries!
+Walking around the craft souks, a pungent smell attracts my attention.
+Following the nauseating whiff I find myself in the middle of the city’s tanneries.
+They are my first glimpse of Moroccan tanneries and might be less impressive than the massive tanneries you see in Fez, but the advantage here is that nobody tries to direct me to them in exchange for money!
 Only a handful of people are working at the moment.
 They seem surprised to see me there, but as often in Morocco, I am greeted with a welcoming smile!

 I truly don’t understand why the city is bypassed by the majority of tourists.
 There are plenty of things to do in Tetouan and I found it to be one of the most pure and interesting places I visited in northern Morocco!
 If only I could get rid of Abderrahmid now…

 Have you been to Tetouan?
 Or some other place in Morocco?
-As always, looking forward to read it in the comments!
+As always, looking forward to reading it in the comments!